faunalia/HealthQGIS/Documentation/howto_load_customization_file.rst

 	:scale: 60%

-INSTALL QGIS AND CUSTOMIZE THE TOOLBAR
+Install QGIS and customize the toolbar
 ==========================================

 In order to use QGIS you should first go on the `QGIS website <http://www.qgis.org/en/site/forusers/download.html#windows>`_ and download the **QGIS Standalone version**.